High Blood Sugar Symptoms and Treatment

 - If your child is on a Conventional insulin program, it is NOT helpful to give more (intermediate-acting) N/NPH at bedtime for high blood glucose.
 Your child’s doctor will give you guidelines on how much extra rapid-acting insulin to give, using your “correction formula” or “sliding scale”.
 To make sure the correction is working, check the blood glucose two to three hours later.

-A high blood glucose without ketones is not harmful in the short term.
+High blood glucose without ketones is not harmful in the short term.
 If there is a pattern of high blood glucose, contact your child’s health care team for possible insulin dose adjustments.

 The above information was adapted with permission from The Alberta Children’s Hospital Diabetes Clinic information handouts.